Queso Pork Enchiladas

 - In a large skillet, combine 3/4 cup queso dip, 1/2 cup enchilada sauce, green chilies, water and taco seasoning.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 3 minutes.

-- Spread 2/3 cup sauce mixture into a greased 13-in. x 9-in. baking dish.
+- Spread 2/3 cup sauce mixture into a greased 13x9-in. baking dish.
 Stir pork into remaining sauce mixture.
 Place 1/3 cup pork mixture down the center of each tortilla; top with 2 tablespoons cheese.
 Roll up and place seam side down in prepared dish.
 Combine remaining queso dip and enchilada sauce; pour over enchiladas.

 - Cover and bake at 350° for 20 minutes.
-Uncover; sprinkle with remaining cheese; bake 10-15 minutes longer or until heated through.
+Uncover; sprinkle with remaining cheese.
+Bake 10-15 minutes longer or until heated through.
 Serve with lettuce and tomatoes if desired.
-Yield: 6 servings.

 I had a fairly large pkg of boneless, thin sliced pork chops in the fridge that required something be done about them, so looked for pork enchiladas (I love enchiladas!!) and came across your site.
 Looked pretty good to me, tho I wondered about the salsa con queso.
 I thought it would be like Cheese Whiz.
 Well, surprise!!
 I diced up all the pork, sautéed it in a Tbsp of olive oil with several healthy shakes of garlic powder and cumin.
 I bought all the stuff, started with the recipe, tasted the salsa con queso and, WOW.
 I added a large clove of chopped garlic , the juice of half a lime, and some chopped red onion and substituted 1/3 C of chicken broth for the water .
 It was really, really good!!
 I will make this again, but with ground beef.